moralesperezJATWIT/COMP_3125_03_Final/README.md

 safety of maritime travel and trade.

 Data Selection:
 &emsp;Each Data Set within this repository has been created by myself in microsoft excel.
-The Data I used to create the Data sets was sourced from International Maritime Bureau
+The Data I used to create the Data sets was sourced from International Maritime Bureau.
+Each Data Set contains multiple categories and there respective value.
+These values would be cleaned by removing any value that is not given (NG).
+These values differ from a simple value of 0 because no information was given, possibly by choice.

 Citation:
 ICC International Maritime Beureau.
 2022 Annual IMB Piracy and Armed Robbery Report.2023.